casparderksen/docker-oracle/README.md

 # Caution: Oracle licensing

 Check your Oracle license!
-A developer license only allows deployment on physical development PCs.
+A developer license only allows deployment on a physical development PC.
 In general, Oracle does not allow soft partitioning and requires a license for the entire cluster on which an instance is deployed.